opendcs/dcs_standards/source/dds-14.rst

 response will be either an ErrorBody or it will contain multiple DCP messages, back-to-back:

+..  code-block:: ebnf

    # Request body is empty MultDcpReqBody ::= empty
    # Response contains DCP messages back-to-back:

-   MultDcpRespBody ::= ErrorBody \| MultMessages
+   MultDcpRespBody ::= ErrorBody | MultMessages
    MultMessages ::= DcpMessage { DcpMessage } # at least 1 message
    DcpMessage ::= DOMSATHeader DcpMsgBody

-   # DOMSATHeader ::= 37-bytes as defined in table DcpMsgBody ::=
+   # DOMSATHeader ::= 37-bytes as defined in table
-   OCTET_STRING # Actual message bytes
+   DcpMsgBody ::= OCTET_STRING # Actual message bytes

 The server will place messages into the response up to a maximum of 10,000 bytes.
 The server MUST only place complete DCP messages into the